How to Hire a Freelance Writer: What You Need to Know

 This article will discuss not only how to hire a freelance writer—finding and selecting the right one for your business—but also what freelance writers do, how much to pay them, and the benefits of hiring freelance writers.

-Finding a freelance writer is not that different from finding any freelance employee.
+Finding a freelance writer is not that different from finding any freelance worker.
 Here are the most common ways.

 In addition to the standard job boards, consider looking at gig-based boards, many of which allow you to post jobs for vetted freelancers to bid on.
 Some even provide an escrow account and dispute resolution process for extra protection when hiring.
 Upwork is one of the more established freelance marketplaces and our top recommendation.

 Writers being loners is a myth.
-Thanks to the internet, particularly, they form professional, semi-professional, and casual groups online.
-You can find everything from the American Society of Journalists and Authors to the Authors Guild.
+Thanks to the internet, many writers have formed professional, semi-professional, and casual groups online.
+You can find almost any type of writer from groups like the American Society of Journalists and Authors and Authors Guild.

 Questions to ask during a freelance writer interview include what industries they specialize in, whether they have experience in the specific type of writing you need, and what writing they do most—and enjoy most.
-Also, ask about their research experience and capabilities as well as whether they can or have interviewed experts when researching an article.
+Also, ask about their research experience and capabilities as well as whether they can or have interviewed experts when researching an article, if that’s important for the work you need done.

 These may be already written, or you may want to have the author provide a sample of the kind of writing you are looking for, especially if you plan to keep them for regular work or have a highly technical piece.
-Keep these tests small.
-Consider offering a small stipend for this kind of sample, as it can take hours of work.
-Definitely pay them if the test sample is good enough to publish.
+Keep these tests small if you’re not accepting something they’ve already written.
+Also, be aware that some writers may be prohibited from disclosing some of their other clients or work they’ve done for those clients.

 Unless you are hiring for regular work, references may come in the form of published articles rather than contacts.
 However, with contacts, give priority to editors or those who hired the candidate for similar work.